The Montessori Classroom.

 Why Choose a Montessori Nursery?

-All the children want to learn.
+Every child want to learn.
 With the freedom to investigate the world around them, they will become active learners.

 In the Montessori environment, children have the freedom (within limits) to choose their own activities from many stimulating and motivating activities from the open shelves.
 With this freedom of choice, children will become enthusiastic learners and this will aid them to develop self-discipline.